pipeforce/pipeforce.github.io/docs/tutorials/10_basics.md

 ## 7 - Low Code Workbench

-The workbench is an online section where you can create forms, lists, data mappings, workflows and many more.
-Everything without deep development, just low code or no code.
+The workbench is an online section where you can create forms, lists, data mappings, workflows, and many more.
+Everything can be done without deep development i.e. just low code or no code.

-You can learn more about the low code workbench here: [Low-Code Workspace](../guides/low-code)

 ## 8 - Command Line Interface (CLI)

-The command line interface is a little command line tool which can be used to automate tasks from your local command line and to manage a workspace.
-This is recommended only for advanced users.
-If you’re new to PIPEFORCE, consider to start with the online workbench first.
+The command line interface is a little command line tool, which can be used to automate tasks from your local command line and to manage a workspace.
+However, this is recommended only for advanced users.
+If you’re new to PIPEFORCE, consider starting with the online workbench first.

 You can learn more about the CLI here: [Command Line Interface (CLI)](../api/cli)

 ## 9 - Property Store

-This is a key-value, distributed database which stores all resources related to a business process app.
-Whenever you submit form data, store configurations for apps, want to temporarily cache data or need just a persistent storage, the property store is ready for you.
+This is a key-value distributed database, which stores all resources related to a business app.
+Whenever you submit form data, store configurations for apps, want to temporarily cache data, or need just a persistent storage, the property store is here for you.

 You can learn more about the property store here: [Property Store](../guides/propertystore)

 ## 10 - Pipeline Engineer / The Low Coder

-And last but not least the most important part: It’s **you**, the pipeline engineer (or: “Low Coder”).
-Every user who develops business applications based on PIPEFORCE we call a pipeline engineer.
+And last but not least, the most important part: It’s **you**, the pipeline engineer (or “Low Coder”).
+Every user who develops business applications based on PIPEFORCE, we call a pipeline engineer.
 A pipeline engineer mainly uses low-code and the low-code workbench for most rapid implementation cycles.
-In some rarely cases he can also program additional features.
+In some rare cases, he can also program/develop additional features.